KyleK11/CrazyEights/README.md

 This Crazy Eights game currently supports only two players.
 The game does not include advanced features such as computer-controlled opponents or additional player support.

 **Feedback & Support**
-For feedback or support regarding the Crazy Eights game, please contact the developer, Kyle Kapoor, or refer to the source code for more information.
+For feedback or support regarding the Crazy Eights game, please contact the developer or refer to the source code for more information.

 **Conclusion**
 The Crazy Eights game provides an exciting and challenging card game experience.
 Use your strategy and card-playing skills to outsmart your opponents and be the first to eliminate all of your cards.
 Enjoy playing my game, Crazy Eights!